wendall911/BetterDays/README.md

 	#Credit to SmoothSleep for the idea: https://www.spigotmc.org/resources/smoothsleep.32043/
 	#Range: 0.0 ~ 1.0
 	sleepSpeedCurve = 0.3
-	#Set to 'true' for the weather to clear when players wake up in the morning as it does in vanilla.
-	#Set to 'false' to force weather to pass naturally.
-Adds realism when accelerateWeather is enabled.
-	#Note: This setting is ignored if game rule doWeatherCycle is false.
-	clearWeatherOnWake = true
-	#When true, players are allowed to sleep at all times of day in dimensions controlled by Better Days.
-	#Note: Other mods may override this ability.
-	allowDaySleep = false
 	#When true, a clock is displayed in the sleep interface.
 	displayBedClock = true
 	#The ratio of players in a dimension that must be sleeping to skip to morning.